 And history repeats it’s self.
 I looked like I was trying to get something out of the back seat.
 Husband did not think I should sit like that.
 I told him to get the car moving.
 Now.
 And fast.
 We were about twenty eight miles from the hospital.
 I knew the distance had suddenly become 400 miles.
 He obliged me and started to drive.
 The speed limit.

 I suggested he stop and get gas at the same time I suggested he not stop and stop following the laws of the road and MOVE.
 He decided not to get gas.
 And he decided to take the longest route to the hospital from our house.
 I am not kidding.
-When we approached a little town in our path that slowed the speed limit to 35 and we were behind a car I made another suggestion.
+When we approached a little town in our path, the speed limit decreased to 35 mpg and we were behind a car going less than 35 mph I made another suggestion.
 Pass that car.
 And go.
 He actually argued with me.
 When he passed the car I recognized a friend of mine.
-She did not see me and later when I told her about passing her she told me she thought it was a drunk who had not made it home Friday night and was on a hurry to get home before getting in trouble.
+She did not see me and later when I told her about passing her she told me she thought it was a drunk who had not made it home Friday night and was in a hurry to get home before getting in trouble.
 Once we got on the other side of the little blurb he did get back up to the speed limit.
 I suspected we did not have time to dawdle and I finally convinced him to MOVE IT NOW.
 He did.
 Until he got up behind a car in a no passing zone.
 I understand safety.
 I really do.
 But when he slowed back down again I nearly jumped out of the car to run to the hospital.

 I begged him to pass.
 He wouldn’t.
 Calmly (I’m sure) I suggested he put on his emergency flashers and honk at the fellow.
 He did as I asked and the poor fella in front of us looked in his mirror and SURELY could see this enormous woman in his mirror.
 He sped up and hauled ass.
 There was absolutely no place for him to pull over for about 2 miles.
 When he did and I was still looking out the rear of the car I waved at him.
 He waved back.
 I don’t think he wanted to deliver a baby either.